Leakage and Interpretability in Concept-Based Models: Leakage in CEMs

+\paragraph{Our framework detects CEM's concepts-task leakage.} By design, the concept representations $\bm{\hat{c}^+}_i$, $\bm{\hat{c}^-}_i$ and $\bm{\hat{c}^{w}}_i$ in CEMs are encouraged to encode additional task-relevant information besides the concept state itself, with the aim of improving task performance.
+This is a consequence of the fact that no direct supervision is performed on the inputs $\bm{\hat{c}^{w}}_i$ to the final head, but only on the predicted concept activations $\hat{c}_i$ via the concept reconstruction loss.
+This means that in the forward pass, an arbitrary amount of information is allowed to flow from the input $x$ to the task prediction through the concept vectors, as long as the embeddings $\bm{\hat{c}^+}_i$ and $\bm{\hat{c}^-}_i$ generated from $x$ are predictive of the scalar $c_i$.

+An effect of this task-relevant information is the clear clustering of the embeddings based on the value of the task label, as shown in Figure \ref{figure_PCAs_y_main} (see also Figure \ref{figure_PCAs_y_app} for similar results at non-vanishing $p_{int}$, as well as \cite{CEMs, Santis2025VCEMBP}).
+This parallels the structure that appears in the concept distributions of CBMs affected by leakage (in this case, accounting for higher dimensional concept representations).

 Information theory offers additional insight into this phenomenon, in particular via the $\widetilde{I}^{(CT)}\left(\bm{\hat{c}^{w}}, y\right)$ score defined in \eqref{eq_I_CT_CEM}.
-As shown in Figure \ref{figure_CEM_CTL}, qualitatively its values across models are representative of the degree of refinement in the structure of learnt embeddings displayed in Figures \ref{figure_PCAs_y_main} and \ref{figure_PCAs_y_app}, and furthermore they closely track task accuracy.
+As shown in Figure \ref{figure_CEM_CTL} this score is representative of the degree of structure in the learnt embeddings given in Figures \ref{figure_PCAs_y_main} and \ref{figure_PCAs_y_app}, and is closely associated with task accuracy.
 On the other hand, concept accuracy does not correlate with task accuracy or $\widetilde{I}^{(CT)}$.
-This not only indicates the presence of concepts-task leakage, but also suggests that CEMs heavily rely on concepts-task leakage for task predictions: regardless of concepts, task accuracy is higher in models where the vectors $\bm{\hat{c}^{w}}_i$ encode more information about $y$.

-The general dependence of CEMs on leaked information is further substantiated by the fact that task accuracy is insensitive to the number of used concepts, as demonstrated in the experiments reported in \cite{CEMs}, Appendix 8.
-When training CEMs on the CUB dataset with up to 90\% of the annotated concepts removed, the task accuracy remains essentially the same as that of models trained on all the concepts.
-Along the same lines, the rigorous analysis carried out in \cite{CEMs} using the information bottleneck paradigm evidences that in CEMs there is no information bottleneck and that information can freely flow from the input to the task prediction.
-Initially misunderstood, this result stands as a fundamental proof that the high-dimensional concept representations $\bm{\hat{c}^{w}}_i$ generally encode an arbitrary amount of information about the task, meeting the only requirement of being predictive of the real-valued concepts $c_i$.
+This not only indicates the presence of concepts-task leakage, but also suggests that CEMs rely heavily on concepts-task leakage for their success: regardless of concepts, task accuracy is higher in models where the vectors $\bm{\hat{c}^{w}}_i$ encode more information about $y$.
+This picture agrees with the previous evidence that task accuracy is insensitive to the number of used concepts (see \cite{CEMs}, Appendix 8).
+In particular, when training CEMs on the CUB dataset with up to 90\% of the annotated concepts removed, the task accuracy remains essentially the same as that of models trained on all the concepts.